 The Al-assisted EF workflow guides you through the steps of data acquisition followed by an Al-based initial EF calculation which is based on the American Society of Echocardiography (ASE)-recommended modified Simpson's method of disks (Lang 2005, 2015).
-The initial LV contours are produced with Al trained, expert-annotated LV contours (Ronneberger 2015).
+The initial LV contours are produced with Al algorithms that have been trained on expert-annotated LV contours (Ronneberger 2015).
 You can then review the initial Al results (which include the ED/ES frames along with the corresponding LV contours), and adjust them, as necessary.

-The Trio: Auto-labeling, Auto-Grading and Auto-Guidance
+Kosmos Trio: Auto-labeling, Auto-Grading and Auto-Guidance

-The Trio of Auto-labeling, Auto-grading and Auto-guidance can assist you in real time with the acquisition of the A4C and A2C views by:
+Kosmos Trio of Auto-labeling, Auto-grading and Auto-guidance can assist you in real time with the acquisition of the A4C and A2C views by:

-- · Annotating key cardiac structures - · Grading images based on the 5-level ACEP scale - Providing directions on how to move your probe to optimize the A4C or A2C images - To activate any or all three of the Auto-labeling, Auto-grading or Autoguidance functions, tap the Trio button and select the tools you would like to use as shown in Figure 1
+- · Annotating key cardiac structures - · Grading images based on the 5-level ACEP scale - Providing directions on how to move your probe to optimize the A4C or A2C images - To activate any or all three of the Auto-labeling, Auto-grading or Auto-guidance functions, tap the Trio button and select the tools you would like to use as shown in Figure 1